 When purchasing gifts, forego lots of inexpensive and poorly made items and opt for fewer quality items that will last longer.
 The lifespan of the item will soon outweigh any initial cost.
 For example, instead of disposable razors in the stocking, opt for the more sustainable option of vintage safety razors.

 Used, secondhand, vintage, antique...call it what you will; a tin Superman lunchbox for your comic book loving brother to take his lunch to work in will sure to be a pleaser.
 Try a teapot with accessories for a mama in need of some pampering, some vintage handkerchiefs for the business mans suit or old tools for the carpenter in your life.
 You're saving resources and scoring points for uniqueness.

 Green gift giving doesn't have to include anything complicated.
-Homemade cookies, cakes and pies are always appreciated by those wishing to cut back on unnecessary gift giving.
-The activity can be enjoyed by the whole family and can save money.
+Homemade cookies, cakes, and pies are always appreciated by those wishing to cut back on unnecessary gift giving.
+The activity can be enjoyed by the whole family and can save money (especially with a few tips).
 Just be sure to check for allergies or dietary restrictions!

 As hard as it may be, eco-friendly gifts should avoid plastics, polyesters, hardwoods or any other non-sustainable materials.
 Many of these materials are not easily renewable and/or may produce toxins either in their manufacturing or during use.
 Opt instead for cotton, bamboo, wool, etc. Try to find organic when possible.
 Look for non-toxic paints on things like wooden toys.

 Put a spin on green gift giving: Instead of just buying things that are green, try buying things that teach green.
 Perhaps a vegetable gardening book (my fave) with a few garden tools, or some shade grown coffee and a handmade mug with a "green" message.